How Many Solar Panels to Run a Hot Tub?

 So, for my hot tub, I need around 235 Ah of battery backup to store the excess energy generated by my solar panels.

-How Much Does a Running a Hot Tub with Solar Panels Cost?
+How Much Does Running a Hot Tub with Solar Power Cost?

 The average cost of solar power in the U.S. is around $3-$5 per watt before tax incentives or rebates.